Napier Shaw

-Sir William Napier Shaw (4 March 1854 – 23 March 1945) was a British meteorologist.
+Sir William Napier Shaw (4 March 1854 – 23 March 1945) was a British meteorologist and academic.
 He introduced the tephigram, a diagram for evaluating convective instability in the atmosphere.
 He also served as president of the International Meteorological Committee and Royal Meteorological Society.

-Biography
+Early life

 Shaw was born at 84 Vyse Street in Birmingham the son of Charles Thomas Shaw, a goldsmith and jeweller, and his wife, Kezia Lauden.
 He was educated at King Edward's School, Birmingham.

-He studied at Cambridge University graduating MA in 1876, then at the University of Berlin in Berlin.
+He studied at Cambridge University graduating MA in 1876, then at the University of Berlin in Berlin, Germany.

+Career

-Returning to Britain he began as a Demonstrator in Physics at the Cavendish Laboratory linked to Cambridge University in 1879.
-In 1887 he began lecturing in Experimental Physics.
-In 1898 he became Assistant Director of the Cavendish Laboratory.
+Returning to Britain, Shaw began as a demonstrator in physics at the Cavendish Laboratory of University of Cambridge in 1879.
+In 1887, he began lecturing in experimental physics.
+In 1898, he became assistant director of the Cavendish Laboratory.

 In 1891, he was elected a Fellow of the Royal Society.

-In 1900 he became Secretary of the Meteorological Council.
-From 1905 to 1907 he was Director of the Meteorological Office.
-In 1907 he became the first Professor of Meteorology at Imperial College, London.
+In 1900, he became secretary of the Meteorological Council.
+From 1905 to 1907, he was director of the Meteorological Office.
+In 1907, he became the first professor of meteorology at Imperial College, London.

-In 1911 he served as President of the International Meteorological Committee, forerunner of the World Meteorological Organization.
+In 1911 he served as president of the International Meteorological Committee, forerunner of the World Meteorological Organization.
 In 1915, he developed the tephigram.
 He was knighted by King George V later that year.

-He was President of the Royal Meteorological Society 1918/19.
-In 1933 he was elected an honorary Fellow of the Royal Society of Edinburgh.

-Shaw also studied air pollution, and was the first to study and discuss smog and look at its health problems.
-In 1925, he co-authored the book The Smoke Problem of Great Cities with John Switzer Owens.
+He was president of the Royal Meteorological Society from 1918 to 1919.
+In 1924, he was an invited speaker of the ICM in Toronto.
+Shaw also studied air pollution and was the first to study and discuss smog and look at its health problems; in 1925, he co-authored the book The Smoke Problem of Great Cities with John Switzer Owens.

-Shaw retired in 1924 aged 70 and died in London aged 91.
+In 1933, he was elected an honorary Fellow of the Royal Society of Edinburgh.
+Shaw retired in 1924 aged 70.